 This modern world prizes productivity.
 We need time to pause.
 To be idle.
 To choose the longer road.

-We saw a post on LinkedIn the other day that made us stop and think.
+I read a little post the other day on social media.
 A father insisted on driving his daughter to a far-off train station – a two-hour trip.
 He could have dropped her off at their local station.
-But, while doing so would have saved time, it would have been time lost with his daughter.
+And while doing so would have saved time, it would have meant losing the time with his daughter.
 Time to talk, just the two of them, away from the distractions of work and entertainment.
 Time to just spend in each other’s company.

 To do so means saying no. No to having a perfectly clean house.
 No to a work deadline.
 No to meeting friends if we don’t have the energy to give to them.

 Yes to taking the longer road.